dirtyhenry/dead-rooster-articles/2009-12-22-good-evening-sir-paulo.md

 <quote>
   We definitely enjoyed the show<br />
   We're sorry that it's time to go<br />
-  We'd like to thank you once again...<br />
+  We'd like to thank you once again…<br />
   Good Evening Sir Paul McCartney
 </quote>